loic-roux-404/plateforme/docs/1-install.md

 ---

 The objective of this tutorial is to allow you to create a PaaS (Platform as a service) on a small machine or on a personal server.
 A PaaS allows to deploy applications in microservices.
-This one will be based on [kubernetes](https://kubernetes.io/fr/) for the containerization and [kubeapps](https://developer.hashicorp.com/kubeapps) for the deployment interface.
+This one will be based on [kubernetes](https://kubernetes.io/fr/) for the containerization and [waypoint](https://developer.hashicorp.com/waypoint) for the deployment interface.

 The optics of this tooling will follow :

 - the principle **of immutable infrastructure** with the idea of recreating rather than updating.
-Thus we will use ready linux iso to deploy the **kubernetes** / **kubeapps** platform directly on a server.
+Thus we will use ready linux iso to deploy the **kubernetes** / **waypoint** platform directly on a server.

 - The principle **infrastructure as code** (IaC) by keeping all the specification of our infrastructure in configurations and scripts.
 We will also use basic tests of our configurations.